toolkit-for-ynab/toolkit-for-ynab/README.md

     directory for changes and build automatically.
 6. The built extension will be available in the `dist` folder and is the folder you should select when loading the extension into the browser.
-8. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file, or load it into Safari using the extension builder (Mac only).
+7. Load it into Chrome as an unpacked extension or load it into Firefox via the `manifest.json` file.

 # Development Methodology